dirigiblelabs/curriculum-2017/IvoYakov/Excercise17_10.md

 Data Structures
 ===================================

-The term Data Structures reffers to the domain model of the application you create.</br>
-The following tutorial will provide a simple example of creating a table in a Relational database, with which your project can store and modify data
+The term Data Structures reffers to the domain model of the application you create.The following tutorial will provide a simple example of creating a table in a Relational database, with which your project can store and modify data

 Creating a Database Table